We all face difficult circumstances at some point in our lives. During troubled time, we are taught at a young age to turn to God and pray to Him.

-Ella Hearrean wrote an interesting article that addresses this very topic.
-I think you will find the answer interestingly enough.
+I came across an article wrtten by Ella Hearrean about this very topic.
+I’ve posted the article below and I think you will find the answer interestingly enough.

 Is It OK to Be Mad at God?